arup-group/elara/README.md

 These are outputs produced through additional post-processing of the above outputs.
   * ``vkt``: Produce link volume vehicle kms by time slice.
   * ``plan_summary``: Produce leg and activity time and duration summaries.
-  * ``trip_logs``: Superceded by plan_handlers.trip_logs.
-Produce record of all agent trips using mode hierarchy to reveal mode of trips with multiple leg modes.

 * **Benchmarking Handlers**:
 Where correctly formatted project specific observed data has been made available, Elara can also assist with validation or 'benchmarking'.